renuka-srishti/InventoryManagementSystem/README.md

 ## Running the application locally
 - Install PostgreSQL.
 - Create a database and update the details in `application.properties` file.
 For starter, you can create a db with `imsdb` name.
-- The easiest way to run this project is to download [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) and open this project by using `File -> Open -> ims`.
+- The easiest way to run this project is to download [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) and open this project by using `File -> Open -> InventoryManagementSystem`.
 It will take a couple of minutes to download all the dependencies using maven.
 Once they are downloaded run `ImsApplication`.

 **Project URL:** [http://127.0.0.1:8080/](http://127.0.0.1:8080/)